Scott Shearer: Oxford United

 In May 2017 Shearer joined Oxford United of League One on a one-year contract, as cover for the first-choice keeper Simon Eastwood.
 He made his first-team debut at the start of October 2017 in an EFL Trophy Group 1 fixture against Brighton & Hove Albion U21s, a game which ended 2–2 (4–5 to Brighton after penalties).
 Before this game, first-choice keeper Eastwood had played 75 consecutive first-team fixtures.
 Shearer played in a second EFL Trophy fixture in January 2018, a 1–1 draw (won 3–0 on penalties) with Charlton Athletic in which he saved two penalties in the shootout.
 A renewal clause in his contract was taken up at the end of the 2017–18 season, committing the 37-year-old to a further year with the club.
 On 11 August 2018, after Simon Eastwood broke a finger during the warm-up, Shearer played his first and only league game for the club in a 2–0 defeat against Fleetwood Town.
 He returned to the club in a coaching capacity in July 2019.

+Personal life

+Shearer has spoken about his experiences of mental-health issues that plagued him throughout his career.

+Following his retirement, he has become a financial advisor.